joined/units3/README.md

 Why would you want to do that?
 Let's just say that ESSE3 website doesn't look THAT good, and having the session expire every 15 minutes is really annoying.

 ## Installation
-This project is written in Python 3.4 and it isn't backwards-compatibly with Python 2.
+This project is written in Python 3.4 and it's not backwards-compatibly with Python 2.

-To install it, it's simple as:
+Assuming you have are on Linux / OS X and you have already installed `pip` and `virtualenv` (you do, right?), it's simple as:

     $ git clone https://github.com/joined/units3.git
     $ cd units3